-Separately, but concurrently with our issuance of the Notes, we entered into transactions whereby we sold warrants (the "Warrants") to acquire up to 5.2 million shares of our common stock at a strike price of approximately \$137.85 per share, subject to adjustments.
-The shares issuable under the Warrants will be included in the calculation of diluted earnings per share when the average market value per share of our common stock for the reporting period exceeds the strike price of the Warrants.
-The Warrants are separate transactions and are not part of the Notes or Note Hedges, and are not remeasured through earnings each reporting period.
-Holders of the Notes and Note Hedges will not have any rights with respect to the Warrants.
+The shares issuable under the Warrants will be included in the calculation of diluted earnings per share when the average market value per share of our common stock for the reporting period exceeds the applicable strike price for such series of Warrants.
+The Warrants are separate transactions and are not part of either series of Notes or Note Hedges and are not remeasured through earnings each reporting period.
+Holders of the Notes of either series will not have any rights with respect to the Warrants.
+The aggregate proceeds received from the sale of the Warrants are included in additional paid-in capital in our consolidated balance sheets.